 There is no reference to “sleep regressions” in academic or clinical literature.
 Yet, ask any parent their experience of sleep and almost all will mention, with fear in their eyes, any number of "regressions", with the absolute certainty that they are most definitely a "thing".

-Personally, I try to avoid the term “regression” as it makes it sound as if things are going backwards and actually the opposite is true – whilst sleep does typically deteriorate during these tricky periods, they happen because a little one is taking huge strides forward in their development, which is something to celebrate rather than fear.
-It is also very possible to equip your child with the skills they need to steer past these sleep landmarks as confidently and successfully as possible.
+Personally, I try to avoid the term “regression” as it makes it sound as if things are going backwards and actually the opposite is true – whilst sleep can periodically deteriorate, and often around predictable ages/stages, if this does happen (and it is an "if" rather than a "when"), it is because a little one is leaping forwards in their development, which is something to celebrate rather than fear.
+It is also very possible to help your little one steer past any sleep-strains as confidently and successfully as possible.

 Of all the sleep “regressions”, this is the most poorly named!
 Firstly, it takes place anywhere in the first 6 months and whilst month 4 is a common time, it’s as likely to occur at 3 or 5 months.
 Secondly, of all the changes in a little one’s sleep that are termed as a regression, this one should in fact be called a “sleep progression”.